Gastric Sleeve Thailand

 - 160 cm tall, 100 kgs BMI 39.1, in this example, the excess weight is 43 kgs, hence the expected weight loss from the sleeve surgery is around 22 kgs.

 - 180 cm tall, 160 kgs BMI 49.4, in this example, the excess weight is 87 kgs, hence the expected weight loss from the gastric sleeve surgery is around 44 kgs.

 - 155 cm tall, 90 kgs BMI 37.5, in this example, the excess weight is 36 kgs, hence the expected weight loss from gastric sleeve is around 18 kgs and up.

 The above examples are indicative of the weight loss that can be expected.
 Weight loss will vary from client to client.

 Gastric Sleeve Criteria

 Gastric sleeve is a serious medical procedure.
-It makes your stomach 80% smaller and is not a reversible surgery.
-The main criteria for having this surgery as listed below:
+It makes your stomach 80% smaller and it is not a reversible surgery.
+The main criteria for having this surgery is listed below:

 - BMI above 37 / or BMI above 32 with underlying diseases CLICK HERE FOR BMI CALCULATOR

 - Several unsuccessful attempts to lose weight via traditional means